cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 1. The videos are recorded lectures and tutorials.
 For each video, try to answer the discussion questions, or come up with your own.
-I encourage you to share your thoughts and questions on Campuswire
+I encourage you to share your thoughts and questions on GitHub Discussions
 2. You can connect with other students and discuss the Homework and readings.
 You should dedicate at least 1 hour per week to reviewing content, so it helps to have others to talk through concepts